BSChuang/ML-WEBH/index.md

 <img src="images/kmeans_words_6.png" />
 </p>

 The 6-cluster K-Means results are interesting because each cluster seems to represent a semantically distinct topic.
-For instance, it appears that the 6th cluster is distinctly related to 5G mobile technology.
+For instance, it appears that the cluster __F__ is distinctly related to 5G mobile technology.
 This likely stems from tweets that promote conspiracies linking 5G with covid-19.

 In addition to K-Means clustering, we also we felt that DBSCAN clustering may produce interesting results.
 DBSCAN has two main hyperparameters: epsilon and min_samples.
 Epsilon controls how "far out" DBSCAN can look from an existing cluster assignment in order to claim an additional point.
 Min_samples controls the minimum number of samples required for a cluster to be created.
 We tuned these hyperparameters using grid search.
 Specifically, we sought to maximize classification f1-score relative to the ground truth.
 We performed this grid search on the artificially balanced dataset and got a maximum f1-score of 0.53.
 While DBSCAN was able to classify datapoints accurately more often than chance, the low number indicates that it's ability to do so is limited.